Jamila Dawud: the muslim scholar who studied english without going to school

 Arabic student turned English Teacher

-Mallama Jami as she is affectionately called by her students would go to the Makaranta system in the community and later attend an Arabic evening school at the Ghana Lebanon Islamic School (GLIS).
+Mallama Jami as she is affectionately called by her students would go through the Makaranta system in the community and later attend an Arabic evening school at the Ghana Lebanon Islamic School (GLIS).

 Upon completion, she got a scholarship to Al Qasimiya University in the United Arab Emirates (UAE) where she studied Sharia (Islamic law) and had the opportunity to take “English 1” and “English 2” courses during her study.

-She disclosed that she would carefully associate and interact with colleagues from English-speaking countries such as the United States (US) to improve her English language skill.
+She disclosed that she would carefully associate and interact with colleagues from English-speaking countries such as the United States (US) to improve her English language skills.

 Upon her return in 2018, she was posted to her alma mater for her national service where she had preferred to work with the Arabic evening school since she felt competent teaching Arabic.